JoyNath1337/Fitgirl-Easy-Downloader/README.md

 This Tool Helps To Download Multiple Files Easily From fitgirl-repacks.site Through fuckingfast.co

 ## Prerequisites

-Ensure you have the following installed before running the script :
+Ensure you have the following installed before running the script:

-`Python 3.8+`
+- `Python 3.13` (currently recommended; newer versions may not be supported yet)
+- Required Python packages:

 ```bash
 pip install -r requirements.txt
 ```

-Google Chrome is required (used to pass Cloudflare / Turnstile checks).
+> **Note:** Python 3.13 is currently the supported version.
+Compatibility with newer Python versions has not been confirmed.

 ## Usage